Join

 • World-class research environment: The IEO, located on the IFOM-IEO campus in central Milan, is renowned for its excellence in cancer research, with a strong emphasis on genomics, clinical applications, and the mechanistic understanding of cancer biology.

-• Collaborative and diverse team: You’ll be part of a dynamic, interdisciplinary and international community that fosters collaboration between computational and experimental scientists.
+• You’ll be part of a dynamic, interdisciplinary and international team.

 • State-of-the-art infrastructure: Access to excellent HPC infrastructure and core facilities, ensuring you have the resources to excel in your research.